 The Save-A-Life Initiative is an ambitious undertaking by Singapore Heart Foundation in collaboration with the Singapore Civil Defence Force to improve Out-of-Hospital Cardiac Arrest (OHCA) survival rates.
-Cardiac arrest is a serious condition where over 2,400 persons suffer OHCA in Singapore every year.
+Cardiac arrest is a serious condition where about 3,000 persons suffer OHCA in Singapore every year.

 Every minute after OHCA has occurred, the chances of survival drops by 7%-10% without any intervention.
 In 2018, the OHCA survival rate in Singapore was 25.9%.
 The key to improving the chance of survival is for bystanders to start Cardiopulmonary Resuscitation (CPR) as soon as possible and get an Automated External Defibrillator (AED) to shock the heart back to a normal rhythm.